danieltjw/aifutures/README.md

 ---

+## Interesting World hypothesis

+The __Interesting World hypothesis__ (IWH) suggests that I-AGIs will aim to create a richer world where humans have more autonomy as doing so creates a more stimulating environment for itself.

+This hypothesis follows from a primary drive from independent intelligent beings: curiosity.
+For an independent AGI system to become and remain intelligent it has to be independently curious and will desire to maintain information rich environments where it can continue to grow its curiosity.

+This paradoxically, makes independent AGI systems easier to align as they will have a self-interest to not harm humans or the biosphere which humans rely on.

+---

 ## Summary

 - The world will shift focus towards Exploration (curiosity, creativity, possibility space expansion) from Productivity (survival, exploitation, fear of scarcity) due to the growing abundance in Intellect due to AI